hfcintergalactic/ApplicationDevelopmentInPython/assignments/set4.md

 integer.

-Implement the high school addition algorithm, you may choose to use the function *sum* in [code/arith.py](https://github.com/hogeschool/Keuzevak-IADIP/blob/master/code/arith.py) as a starting point.
+Implement the high school addition algorithm, you may choose to use the function *sum* in the pre-given code as a starting point.
 In addition to providing a starting point for the function structure, the function also makes use of the functions *get_digit* and *get_number_length*.
 The first function returns the *n*-th digit from the right (starting at 0) of *number*.
 The second function